 “I’ve been waiting for this day ever since winning the District 3 World Series as a 10-year old,” Aiazzi said.
 “My curveball was really on today, thank God.
 We knew that they’re a good-hitting team, and I just had to throw my strikes and let my defense work behind me.”

 The Lions (26-9) led 8-0 after three innings before Needles (21-10) responded with a five-run fourth inning.

 Aiazzi walked Jared Enderle on four pitches with the bases loaded to score Sam Grillo, who finished 2-for-3.

-Matt McAndrews followed Enderle with a soft dribbler to second and hustled down the line to beat the throw as Devin Truscott scored.
-Mason Cisneros then doubled to right field to clear the bases and cut the Lions' lead to 8-5.
+Matt McAndrews followed Enderle with a soft dribbler to second and hustled down the line to beat the throw as Devin Truscott crossed the plate.
+Mason Cisneros then doubled to right field to clear the bases and cut the Lions’ lead to 8-5.

-Needles inched closer with a run in the sixth on a ground-rule double by McAndrews to make the score 8-6.
+Needles inched closer with a run in the sixth on a ground-rule double by McAndrews to make it 8-6.

 Yerington escaped further damage in the sixth by turning an inning-ending double play.
 Aiazzi got Cisneros to fly out to center fielder Curtis Stubblefield, who threw to third to prevent McAndrews from advancing.
 The throw got away from third baseman Travis Jones, but shortstop Michael Garner backed up the throw and fired to nab McAndrews at third.

 McAndrews supplied two hits, two RBIs and a run for Needles.

 Yerington’s softball team was used to knocking around White Pine, having put up 37 runs in three games against the Bobcats this season and winning each by the 10-run rule.